KatTheGit/sylvan-row/assets/characters/README.md

 - `secondary_heal_charge` amount secondary bar is recharged from healing teammate (0-255, standard 50)
 - `secondary_passive_charge` amount secondary bar is recharged each second (0-255, standard 0)
 - `secondary_range`
+- `secondary_cooldown` expresses the minimum duration between usess of secondary attack in seconds.
+Can also express the length of said attack.
 - `secondary_charge_use` Amount of secondary charge removed by using secondary attack.
 - `dash_distance` distance player dashes or jumps (0.0-f32::MAX, standard 50.0)
 - `dash_cooldown` minimum time between dashes (0.0-f32::MAX, standard 10.0)